Atmospheric shrine perched on a clifftop

 One of the most beautiful places in Japan

-Chosen as number three in CNN Travel's list of "Japan's 34 Most Beautiful Places," Motonosumi-jinja Shrine deserves its reputation.
+Chosen as number three in CNN Travel's list of "Japan's 31 Most Beautiful Places," the view of Motonosumi-jinja Shrine deserves its reputation.

 You will want to walk slowly through the tunnel of 123 vermillion torii gates up to the small shrine.
-The gates have a somewhat hand-made look to them, and on a sunny day their color stands in striking contrast to the softness of the surrounding landscape.
+On a sunny day the red color of the gates stands in striking contrast to the cobalt blue of the waves below.

 The divine white fox spirit welcomes you

-One of the most enjoyable aspects of visiting this shrine is the hilarity that ensues when you reach the largest torii gate.
+One of the most enjoyable aspects of visiting this shrine is the offering box.

-The offering box is hung at the very top of the torii gate, presenting a challenge for visitors and worshipers alike.
+The offering box is hung at the very top of the torii gate, into which visitors can throw money.
 See how many throws it takes you to get your coin into the box.

 White fox spirits and Yamaguchi Prefecture

-A common subject of Japanese legend, white foxes are semi-magical spirits, with the ability to change into human form.
-Here, they are revered for their wisdom, benevolence, and are usually associated with protection rather than trickery.
-The fox is the messenger of the Inari deity enshrined here, and white is used to mean invisible.
+A common subject of Japanese legend, white foxes are spirits, with the ability to change into human form.
+Here, they are revered for their fertility and prosperity.

 Another famous spot to visit in Yamaguchi associated with a white fox spirit is Yuda Onsen, a hot spring area in Yamaguchi City .